 On a recent research trip to India, ETG was lucky enough to meet with Isa Heini.
 After working as a nurse for 13 years in her native Switzerland, Isa visited India and fell in love with the country – so much so that she and her husband ended up staying and building Flame of the Forest Lodge.
-While building the lodge, she got to know the women of the region and felt inspired to found Hathi: a social enterprise that promotes education and employment of women living in rural Madhya Pradesh, as well as providing access to basic hygiene products like sanitary pads.
+While building the lodge, she got to know the women of the region and felt inspired to found Hathi: a social enterprise that promotes education and employment of women living in rural Madhya Pradesh in to try and help tackle period poverty in rural India.

 Isa is now the Creative Head of HATHI, and lives in Kanha National Park where their projects are carried out.
 Here, in her own words, Isa gives us an insight into Hathi’s admirable work.